- Finalize your main essay and complete your common application so you may begin focusing on your supplementary essays.

 - If you have a learning or physical disability, or health issue, request college accommodations now.

 - Be timely in your response to information requests from your prospective college so you get priority for orientation, course choices, housing, and the like.

 - Register and prepare for the SAT or the ACT

 Coping with financial uncertainty and creating a financially balanced college list

-The events of the past few weeks have disrupted plans for a smooth transition to college.
-Students’ best intentions to complete rigorous courses, take standardized tests on schedule, and participate in meaningful extracurricular activities are all expectations that we now find challenged.
-Parents’ plans to pay for college using long-term investments may need to be revised.
-While we are educational consultants, …
+The events of the past year have disrupted plans for a smooth transition to college for many families.
+Students’ best intentions to engage in academics and participate in meaningful extracurricular activities were challenged.
+Parents’ plans to pay for college using long-term investments or savings may need to be revised.
+While we are educational consultants, not financial advisors, …